crodjer/qotr/FLOW.rst

    created already on the server.
  - As soon as a connection is established, the server sends back a member id and the salt.
- - The client then using the salt and the key (shared through an independent way, certainly not through the QOTR servers), generate an AES key.
+ - The client then using the salt and the key (shared independently of QOTR) generates an AES key.
+Currently, the application uses location hashes to make sharing of channels convenient, while making sure that the password isn't sent to the server.

 Messages
 ========